variotry/knockout-decorator/README.md

 This code similar to `public firstName  = ko.pureComputed( () => this.firstName + " " + this.lastName )`.

-When firstName or lastname is change, fullName getter will be called.
+When firstName or lastName is change, fullName getter will be called.

-In addition, you can treat as writable computed if you define also setter.
+In addition, you can treat firstName as writable computed if you define also setter.

 ### 4.Use extenders